 What Is An Outdoor Kitchen?

-Shop Built-in Refrogerators:
+Shop Built-in Refrigerators:

 Shop Prep Sinks:

 For an extra impressive outdoor kitchen, big-time entertainers will want to consider adding a few more appliances.
-While really the grill alone will do, if you’re the type to host poolside parties every weekend, or eat outdoors with your family most nights during the summer months, it can be wise to keep the drinks on hand.
+While the grill alone will do, if you’re the type to host poolside parties every weekend or eat outdoors with your family most nights during the summer months, it can be wise to keep drinks on hand.
 From built in kegerators that serve a pony keg of your favorite beer on tap to wine coolers that keep your best (or cheapest!) vintages at perfect serving temperature, oft-used outdoor kitchens are a great place for novelty appliances, including most of the equipment you’d want for a home bar.
 Mini fridges do well to replace a traditional cooler, holding several cans at a time, but there’s not much that can beat the style factor of pulling the perfect pour from your very own tap.

 Ice Is Nice